 Of course, he also knows when to break through.
 “Awesome!” he yells at Colin Powell, a few minutes into their shoot.
-He likes to shout something “right in their face” near the start, to kick down any remaining walls of guarded intimacy.
+He shouts something “right in their face” near the start to eliminate any remaining walls of guarded intimacy.

 Ultimately, Platon’s style could be described as simply ‘personal.’
 Expensive cameras and endless accessories are helpful, but they don’t make art.
 The artist does.
 “Taking a picture is very technical,” Platon says, “but 99.9% is spent on this connection.”